TeraProxy/DebuffNotifier/README.md

 This serves as the script's command interface.
 The following commands are supported:

-* on - Enables the script (default setting)
+* on - Enables the script (default)
 * off - Disables the script

 Any other input returns a summary of above commands in the game.

+Alternative commands in all other chats:
+* !debuffs - Toggles between "on" and "off" state

 ## Safety
 Whatever you send to "!DebuffNotifier" ingame is intercepted client-side.
 The chat is NOT sent to the server.